Thunder Token (TT) Trading Up 7.9% Over Last 7 Days

 About Thunder Token

 Thunder Token (CRYPTO:TT) is a proof-of-stake (PoS) coin that uses the ETH Token hashing algorithm.
 Its launch date was January 1st, 2018.
 Thunder Token’s total supply is 10,000,000,000 coins and its circulating supply is 8,614,400,793 coins.
-Thunder Token’s official website is www.thundercore.com.
+The official message board for Thunder Token is medium.com/thunderofficial.
 The Reddit community for Thunder Token is /r/thundertoken and the currency’s Github account can be viewed here.
-Thunder Token’s official message board is medium.com/thunderofficial.
 Thunder Token’s official Twitter account is @ThunderProtocol and its Facebook page is accessible here.
+The official website for Thunder Token is www.thundercore.com.

 Receive News & Updates for Thunder Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Thunder Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.